lowrycito/handbook/pages/study-manual-general-handbook-14-single-members.md

 Presidency.

-Committees seek to support members through friendship and opportunities to participate in the work of salvation and exaltation (see 14.2).
+Committees seek to support members through friendship and opportunities to participate in God’s work of salvation and exaltation (see 14.2).
 They plan opportunities for gospel learning and for service and activities.

 The committees meet as needed.
 The assigned member of the stake presidency and